dinakajoy/soul-sync/README.md

 - 🔐 **Google Login** (OAuth2)
   Secure, one-click sign-in with your Google account.

-- 💬 **AI Chat Support**
+- 💬 **Chat Support**
-  Talk to a gentle emotional support AI anytime — designed to offer encouragement, clarity, or calm.
+  Talk to a gentle emotional support bot anytime, designed to offer encouragement, clarity, or calm.

 - 📓 **Smart Journaling**
   Log your thoughts, and receive kind, AI-powered reflections in return.